EdoardoCostantini/mi-pca/README.md

 # MI-PCR Comparison
-Describe project briefly.
+*Readme last update: 2022-01-11*

+Here I describe the content of this repository and how to replicate the simulation study.

 # Contents
-This directory contains the following main subfolders:
+This directory contains the following main sub-folders:
 - code: the main software to run the study
   - checks
   - experiments